Security Hazard: Plot

-The episode begins with International Rescue responding to a mine fire in England.
-A nearby resident, Mr Morrison, puts his son Chip to bed before leaving their house to help fight the fire.
+As International Rescue fight a fire in an English mine, a nearby resident, Mr Morrison, puts his son Chip to bed before leaving their house to help fight the fire.
 Curious about International Rescue, Chip moves to his bedroom window and gazes out at the open pod door of Thunderbird 2, which is sitting unattended in a field.

 After the fire is extinguished, Scott flies back to Tracy Island in Thunderbird 1, followed by Virgil and Alan in Thunderbird 2.
-When Jeff's control panel warns of a stowaway aboard Thunderbird 2, the Tracys rush to the hangar and confront the intruder: Chip Morrison.
+When Jeff's control panel warns of a stowaway aboard Thunderbird 2, the Tracys rush to the hangar and confront the intruder: Chip, who stowed away.

 Furious at this security breach, Jeff holds an urgent meeting with his sons to decide what to do about Chip, but no one knows how to get the boy home safely without him revealing International Rescue's secrets to the wider world.
-The problem is compounded when Chip coaxes his hosts into recalling past rescue missions: Virgil explains Thunderbird 2s role in saving Eddie Houseman, who was trapped in a truck teetering on a cliff edge (as seen in "End of the Road"); Alan, pilot of Thunderbird 3, discusses the rescue of the Sun Probe astronauts ("Sun Probe"); Scott recounts International Rescue's very first operation – saving the Fireflash airliner from an autodetonating bomb ("Trapped in the Sky"); Gordon, pilot of Thunderbird 4, describes how he freed the technicians trapped inside the sunken Martian Space Probe ("Day of Disaster"); and Jeff himself gives a lecture on rescue coordination.
+Chip is looked after by each of the brothers in turn, and he encourages them into recalling past rescue missions: Virgil explains Thunderbird 2s role in saving Eddie Houseman, who was trapped in a truck teetering on a cliff edge (as seen in "End of the Road"); Alan, pilot of Thunderbird 3, discusses the rescue of the Sun Probe astronauts ("Sun Probe"); Scott recounts International Rescue's very first operation – saving the Fireflash airliner from an autodetonating bomb ("Trapped in the Sky"); Gordon, pilot of Thunderbird 4, describes how he freed the technicians trapped inside the sunken Martian Space Probe ("Day of Disaster"); the brothers are surprised to discover Jeff himself giving Chip a full run-down of the importance of his own position in International Rescue.

 Jeff finally hits on a solution.
 Chip, who has been awake for hours, is left to fall asleep and then quietly flown home in Thunderbird 2.
 At dawn, Mr Morrison returns home to find Chip still in bed and no sign of International Rescue.
 On waking, Chip has clear memories of his time on Tracy Island, but his amused father convinces him that it was all a dream.